 Patterns can come from anywhere.
 You can use part of an artwork, part of an image, an image, multiple artworks, effects etc and much more.
-The key thing with all the patterns is that you have to create / define the tile via the define command.
+The key thing with all the Photoshop patterns is that you have to create / define the tile via the define command.

 You don't have to use the same color, you can use them in red and green or perhaps filled with effects or perhaps with gradients or with tiles themselves and they can be then re-shuffled in a huge number of ways.
 You don't have to always keep everything neat and tidy, the artworks do not have to shift them equally apart.
 Set the color of the vector layer via the fill setting or perhaps give a stroke setting as well or a different color stroke setting or just set only that.
 You can then combine the tiles again in numerous ways by creating multiple layers and adding them with the transparency (just remove the background - if locked, unlock the layer by clicking that little padlock)